Mgcsuper/Isotropic-Surface-Remeshing/README.md

-Project content in the IsotropicSurfaceRemeshing folder
+Project contents can be found in the IsotropicSurfaceRemeshing folder